-Contributions will be sought to meet the policies in the Neighbourhood Plan Review.
+Contributions will be sought to provide necessary infrastructure in accordance with Policy FNP32 in this Plan.

 Policy FNP14 j) Centrum Business Park, East Street (Gross Area: 0.7ha.
 Approximate density: 215 dph.
 Approximate capacity: 150 dwellings)

 The development should respond to the local characteristics of the Central Farnham - Outside Conservation Area Character Area as set out in the Farnham Design Statement, 2010.
 The site is located on an important approach to the town centre and its Conservation Area and proposals should comprise a high quality design which enhances this approach.
 The site would suit higher density flatted development fronting the periphery of the site facing East Street and Dogflud Way.
 Undercroft parking should be provided in order to optimise the potential of the site and avoid blank ground floor frontages on this town centre approach.
 Advantage should be taken of the sloping site with 4 storey development stepping down the natural slope.